compsy/QMI/README.md

 ## Features
-* Vibrant colors
-* Popup message once someone wins, with the winner's information
-* Sound effects
-* Cool and smooth UI with vibrant colors
+* Drag and Drop
+* Duplicating questions
+* Editing questions

 ## Status
 Project is: **In progress**